-Rule 81: Records of Proceedings and Preservation of Evidence
+Rule 81: Records of Proceedings and Preservation of Evidence (amended 28 May 2010)

-- (A) The Registrar shall cause to be made and preserve a full and accurate record of all proceedings, including audio recordings, transcripts and, when deemed necessary by the Trial Chamber, video recordings. - (B) The Trial Chamber may order the disclosure of all or part of the record of closed proceedings when the reasons for ordering the non disclosure no longer exist. - (C) The Registrar shall retain and preserve all physical evidence offered during the proceedings. - (D) Photography, video-recording or audio-recording of the trial, otherwise than by the Registry, may be authorised at the discretion of the Trial Chamber.
+- (A) The Registrar shall cause to be made and preserve a full and accurate record of all proceedings, including audio recordings, transcripts and, when deemed necessary by the Trial Chamber, video recordings. - (B) After the publication of the daily final public transcript, the record of proceedings shall not be amended except by order of the Chamber on its own motion or on the application of a party to the Chamber. - (C) The Trial Chamber may order the disclosure of all or part of the record of closed proceedings when the reasons for ordering the non disclosure no longer exist. - (D) The Registrar shall retain and preserve all physical evidence offered during the proceedings.

+(D) Photography, video-recording or audio-recording of the trial, otherwise than by the Registry, may be authorised at the discretion of the Trial Chamber.